-Although we are not currently offering on-going lake training sessions, we host two Open Water Clinics where the coaches will review the following:
+Although we are not currently offering on-going lake training sessions, we work with other organizations including the Across The Lake Society to support open water clinics where coaches review the following:

 - how to stay relaxed in open water

 - how to swim in a pack (i.e. take advantage of the "draft")

 - triathlon starts and finishes

 - swimming in a straight line and in the right direction--a real time saver!

 - open water freestyle technique

 - swimming through waves

 - rounding buoys

 - race strategy

 - long-distance marathon swimming

 - cold water acclimatization for those inclined to swim without wetsuits